Last Updated on November 19, 2019

 Corticosteroid injection of into the subacromial space relieves pain.
 Betamethasone, triamcinolone, and methylprednisolone are commonly used.
-These injections do not have a long term effect and it is common for the pain to return.
+These injections do not have a long-term effect and it is common for the pain to return.
 If required, another injection can be given after six weeks.

-High Intensity Laser Therapy
+High-Intensity Laser Therapy

-A small study has reported high intensity laser therapy to be beneficial but further research is wanted.
+A small study has reported high-intensity laser therapy to be beneficial but further research is wanted.

 Surgical Treatment of Shoulder Impingement Syndrome

-If there is no improvement after three months of conservative treatment, patient should be evaluated for surgery.
+If there is no improvement after three months of conservative treatment, the patient should be evaluated for surgery.

-Before arthroscopy, range of motion should be checked and if stiff, manipulation of the shoulder is performed.
+Before arthroscopy, the range of motion should be checked and if stiff, manipulation of the shoulder is performed.
 Arthroscopic subacromial decompression is generally not performed in patients with significant preoperative stiffness due to the increased risk of postoperative adhesive capsulitis.

 Any instability present should be documented.

-During arthroscopy, integrity of all the structures is checked.
+During arthroscopy, the integrity of all the structures is checked.
 If there is a partial tear in supraspinatus tendon, fragmented and torn tissue is debrided.